What is the process to obtain a divorce in Jamaica?

 Cheap divorce lawyers in Jamaica, Be careful of them!

-Did you know that cheap divorce lawyers in Jamaica will give you results that you did not bargain for?
+Did you know that cheap a divorce lawyer will give you results that you did not bargain for?

 Did You Know?

-Where children and property are involved, the divorce process can include issues relating to spousal support, child support and custody, the distribution of property and the division of debt.
+Where children and property are involved, the divorce process can include issues relating to spousal support, child support and custody, the distribution of physical assets such as house and land and the division of debt.
+Contact our law firm for legal counsel on the custody of children.

-Our expert divorce attorneys are here to help guide you through your divorce and all the elements that go with it, including childcare arrangements and financial settlements.
+Our expert divorce attorneys in Kingston have manged various divorce cases are here to help guide you through your divorce and all the elements that go with it, including childcare arrangements and financial settlements.

 Spousal Support

-When you divorce or dissolve your civil partnership, one of you might agree to pay the other either a lump sum or ongoing spousal maintenance payments.
+When you divorce or dissolve your civil partnership, either partner might agree to pay the other either a lump sum or ongoing spousal maintenance payments.
+Contact our divorce lawyer in Jamaica today.

 Child Support